Ballabgarh (jagir)

-Ballabhgarh Estate was a jagir (estate) in Haryana, India, ruled by Jats of Tewatia clan.
+Ballabhgarh was a princely jagir in Haryana, India, ruled by Jats of Tewatia clan.
 It was founded by Raja Balram Singh.
+At the state peak’s era the area under their rule was Faridabad, Ballabgarh region, and parts of southern Delhi and Palwal.

 History

-The founder: Gopal Singh
+The founder: Chaudhary Gopal Singh

-Gopal Singh, a Tewatia Jat, the founder of the princely state of Ballabgarh, migrated from Alwalpur village in 1705, and established himself at Sihi (5 km from Ballabhgarh) after attacking the local Tyagi Brahman rulers there.
+Ch.
+Gopal Singh, a Tewatia Jat, the founder of the princely state of Ballabgarh, migrated from Alwalpur village in 1705, and established himself at Sihi (5 km from Ballabhgarh) after attacking the local Tyagi Brahman chiefs there.
 Gopal Singh Tewatia of Sihi started establishing his power in Delhi, Khair and Mathura areas.
 He attacked Rajputs of that area with the help of local Jat villagers.
 He became more powerful and richer and started looting the Mughal travelers on Delhi–Agra royal route during the reign of Aurangzeb (d.
 1707).
 In 1710, during the reign of Aurangzeb's son Bahadur Shah I, the Mughal officer Murtaza Khan killed him in 1711.

-Gopal's successor was his son Charan Das Tewatia, who was also ambitious.
+Gopal Singh’s successor was his son Charan Das Tewatia, who was also ambitious.
 When Charan Das saw weakening of the Mughal rule, he stopped paying malgujari (octroi) to the Mughals.
 As a result, Mughals arrested and imprisoned Charan Das at Faridabad fort for a short time in 1714 during the reign of Farrukhsiyar (r.
 1713–1719).
 His son Balram Singh freed him by pretending to pay the ransom.
 Charan Das's son, Balram Singh, later rose to be a powerful king.